Mirlind Daku: Albania

 In June 2023, Daku obtained an Albanian passport, making him eligible to represent the Albania national team.
-On 1 September 2023, he received his first call-up from Albania for the UEFA Euro 2024 qualifying matches against the Czech Republic and Poland.
-He made his debut on 7 September in the 1–1 away draw against the Czech Republic, coming on as a second-half substitute.
-Three days later, he scored his first international goal in a 2–0 home victory over Poland, finding the net with his first touch shortly after coming on as a substitute in the 62nd minute.
-Daku featured in three further matches as Albania finished top of their group for the first time in history, collecting 15 points—equal to the Czech Republic but ahead on head-to-head record—thus qualifying for the final tournament of a European Championship for only the second time.
+On 1 September, he received his first call-up from Albania for the UEFA Euro 2024 qualifying matches against the Czech Republic and Poland.
+Daku made his debut on 7 September in a 1–1 away draw against the Czech Republic, coming on as a second-half substitute.
+Three days later, he scored his first international goal in a 2–0 home victory over Poland, finding the net with his first touch shortly after coming on in the 62nd minute.
+He made three further appearances as Albania finished top of the group for the first time, collecting 15 points, level with the Czech Republic but ahead on head-to-head record, and qualified for the European Championship finals for the second time.

-On 8 June 2024, he was included in Albania’s 26-man squad for the UEFA Euro 2024.
-He made his only appearance of the tournament on 19 June, in a 2–2 draw against Croatia at the Volksparkstadion.
-Entering as a late substitute while Albania were trailing 1–2, Daku played a role in the build-up that led to Klaus Gjasula’s equalising goal in stoppage time.
-After the end of the match, Daku — visibly emotional following the historic result — was filmed leading supporters in offensive chants directed towards North Macedonia and Serbia while using a megaphone.
-Daku later issued a public apology for his actions, but UEFA subsequently handed him a two-match suspension following a disciplinary review.
+On 8 June 2024, Daku was included in Albania's 26-man squad for the UEFA Euro 2024.
+He made his only appearance of the tournament on 19 June, coming on as a late substitute with Albania trailing 2–1 against Croatia and contributing to the build-up to Klaus Gjasula's stoppage-time equaliser in the 2–2 draw.
+After the match, Daku was filmed using a megaphone while leading supporters in offensive chants directed towards North Macedonia and Serbia.
+Daku subsequently apologised for his actions, before UEFA imposed a two-match suspension following a disciplinary review.

+During the 2026 FIFA World Cup qualification, Daku made limited appearances in Group K, primarily as a substitute.
+Albania secured a place in the play-offs for the first time in its history.